Advertiser Disclosure

 Data Breaches

 A data breach is when information is stolen from a system without the authorization of the owner of the system.
 Like other types of fraud, data breaches are becoming more common.
-According to the 2022 Data Breach Report from the Identity Theft Resource Center, in 2021, there was the second-highest number of data compromises in the U.S. since the first state data breach notice law became effective in 2003.
+According to the 2023 Data Breach Report from the Identity Theft Resource Center, the number of data compromises in 2023 was 3,205, a 72% increase from the previous high of 2021.

 Image Credit: Upgraded Points